HathorNetwork/rfcs/text/0000-p2p-identity.md

 2. The second step is the peer identification.
 In this step, the peers exchange their Peer-IDs and Entrypoints, then they verify whether they are connected directly to each other (without a man-in-the-middle).

-Finally, they are ready to freely exchange messages, i.e., they will exchanges their peers, sync their blocks and transactions, and so on.
+Finally, they are ready to freely exchange messages, i.e., they will exchange their peers, sync their blocks and transactions, and so on.

 ## Bootstraping